tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 2.0.4 =
+= 3.0.0 =
-* This is an important update kindly update to this version rightaway.
+* 	Add support for multiple stores, verification check to ensure payment is sent to the right Voguepay acocunt and updated payment icon